Part 1 : the legal framework

-In addition, if the lease provides that the lessee acknowledges having received the property in good condition, it must be assumed that the property was effectively in good condition, subject to evidence to the contrary.
+Moreover, if the lease provides that the lessee acknowledges having received the property in good condition, it must be presumed that the property was effectively in good condition, barring evidence to the contrary.
 This applies only to leases entered into before Jan.
 1, 1984.

 Detailed site description

 For leases entered into after January 1, 1984, clauses such as “the property is in perfect condition and without defects” are no longer sufficient to predicate that the property was effectively delivered in that condition.
 Parties should prepare a circumstantial site description.